Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/constants.rst

    :param name: The name of the constant for the purposes of tracking in the formulation.
 Commonly, this will be the same as the constant name in local namespace.
    :type  name: str
    :param value: The value of the constant.
 For scalar constants, this should be a valid float or int for the specified domain.
-For vector constants, this will most often also be a single float or int, but a dictionary of index-value pairs is also accepted as in accordance with base pyomo.
+For vector constants, this will most often also be a single float or int, but a dictionary of index-value pairs is also accepted as in accordance with base Pyomo.
 Numpy arrays will be supported in a future release (see `this issue <https://github.com/codykarcher/pyomo/issues/1>`__)
    :type  value: float or int or dict
    :param units: The units of the constant.
 Every entry in a vector constant must have the same units.
 Entries of '', ' ', '-', 'None', and 'dimensionless' all become units.dimensionless
    :type  units: str or pyomo.core.base.units_container._PyomoUnit